faraz177/faraz177/README.md

 [Website](https://farazabirdo.cf)](https://farazabirdo.cf)

-## I am a Computer Scince student, a web and game developer.
+## I am a Computer Science student, a web and game developer.
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects